-testKb is used for testing to see if a particular knowledge base is satisfiable.
-It writes a DIMACS CNF query file, and executes zChaff as an external process.
-The result returned will be True if the combined clauses are satisfiable, and False otherwise.
+When making a query to test the satisfiability of the clauses and queryClauses combined, we compute the number of variables6 and clauses, write a DIMACS CNF query file, and execute zChaff as an external process.
+The result returned will be true if the combined clauses are satisfiable, and false otherwise.